bluewave-labs/verifywise/INSTALLATION.md

 To set up VerifyWise in Docker, do the following:

-1. From the root of our [GitHub repository,](https://github.com/bluewave-labs/verifywise) download `env-example` and `docker-compose.yml`.
+1. From the root of our [GitHub repository,](https://github.com/bluewave-labs/verifywise) download `.env`, `docker-compose.yml`, `SQL_Commands_1.sql` and `SQL_Commands_2.sql`.
-2. Move `env-example` and `docker-compose.yml` to the directory where your VerifyWise container will be running.
+2. Move all the downloaded files to the directory where your VerifyWise container will be running.
 This directory will be referred to as your working directory from now on.
-3. Open `env-example` in a text editor, modify environment variables as needed, and save your work to `.env`.
+3. Start your local Docker instance.
+4. In your working directory, open bash terminal
+5. Run `chmod +x init-script.sh` followed by `./install.sh`.

+#### NOTE: The `.env` file is configured as per the default settings.
 Alternatively, you can supply your own `.env` file.
-4. Start your local Docker instance.
-5. In your working directory, run `docker-compose up`.

-### PostGreSQL setup

-Now, you need to connect VerifyWise to your PostGreSQL database.
-We will use PgAdmin to demonstrate the process here with a completely new PostGreSQL instance.

-1. Install and run PgAdmin.
-2. Register a new server in PgAdmin.
-The following steps will all be carried out in the PgAdmin user interface.
-3. Call the new instance `docker-postgres`.
-4. Change the server port to the value of `LOCAL_DB_PORT`, as specified in your `.env` file.
-The default (in `env.example) is port `5433`.
-5. Add DB_NAME (from `.env`) as the database username.
-6. Add DB_PASSWORD (from `.env`) as the database password.
-7. Save your changes.

-You're done!
-By default, the VerifyWise backend runs on `localhost:3000` and the VerifyWise frontend runs on `localhost:8080`.
-This can be configured by modifying the `.env` file in your working directory.

 ## Developer Setup for VerifyWise via `npm`